interstellar/starlight/starlight/doc/Protocol.md

 A Stellar transaction has a single _source account_.
 That account is the account responsible for paying the fees on the account.

-The transaction also increments the source account's sequence number.
+The transaction also increments the source account’s sequence number.
 Specifically, the transaction itself has a sequence number.
 Sequence numbers are used to prevent replaying transactions, and also play an important role in the Starlight protocol.